Earth Day Cleanup

 Not exactly… Children must be accompanied by a responsible adult, with a signed waiver by their parent or guardian.
 School Groups, scout groups, and others must be accompanied by a responsible adult.
 If your child is with a group, please make sure he or she meets up with their group leader.

-Speaking of groups, my church group would like to volunteer.
-Is there a way to register 20 people at once?
+Speaking of groups, I would like to volunteer with one!
+Is there a way to register 10 people at once?

 So how does everyone in the group sign their waivers?